Updated: 6 days ago

 The perils of being the third child

 I am a third child.
-My parents had two other children before me; the eldest is a girl, followed by a boy and then me.
+My parents had two other children before me (to state the bleeding obvious); the eldest is a girl, followed by a boy and then me.
 Many years later they had another little boy who remains the youngest.
 We are four siblings, each of whom could not be more different than the other.

 Every new school year, my textbook list would be ticked off against everything that had already been acquired for the education of the elder children in preceding years - queue hand-me-downs...